lucaslago/okta-openid-samples/README.md

 # Introduction
-Here you can find demonstrations on how to use Okta's OpenID Connect (ODOIC) feature to secure your web applications.
-The examples are written using JavaScript and Express.
+The idea of this repository is showing some exmaples about how to use Okta's OpenID Connect (OIDC) feature to secure your applications.
+All thee examples are written using JavaScript and Express as framework.

-I strongly recommend that you also check the example Python implementation made by one of Okta's developers.
+I recommend that you also check the Python example implementation made by onee of Okta's developers.
 You can check it [here](https://github.com/jpf/okta-oidc-beta).

 ## 1. Getting Started
 - 1.1 Adding a new application to Okta Organization & configuring OpenID Connect.